 Since then, the world has changed a lot.
 The COVID-19 pandemic adds to the speed and dynamics of this situation.
 Apart from threats, there are also opportunities for specific industries.
 It is estimated that the technological acceleration for online meetings caused by this pandemic is commensurate with 5 years of technological advances in the pre-pandemic period.
-Two years ago, who was used to having long-distance conversations via Zoom?
+Two years ago, who was used to having remote conversations via Zoom?

 What was once considered VUCA is now part of the new normal with the consequence that agility in dealing with situations is a trait that executives need to possess.
 Then, what does VUCA have to do with PESO (paid, earned, shared, owned media)?
-Each of the elements in this term has been known for a long time, but the combination of four words into a catchy phrase like PESO makes it popular among communication practitioners.
+Each of the elements in this term has been known for a long time, but the combination of four words into a catchy term like PESO makes it popular among communication practitioners.

 Owned media is also made possible by technological advances, especially the internet with all related devices and platforms.
 Blogs and podcasts are two things that are closely related to the internet, so they can be said to be the “big children” of the internet era.
-As with shared media, of course, the distribution of the message conveyed is greatly influenced by whether or not the party who spreads the message through this media is famous or not.
+As with shared media, of course, the distribution of the message conveyed is greatly influenced by whether or not the party who spreads the message through this media is famous.

 In short, PESO is a campaign model that combines the four elements.
 For this reason, careful strategy and planning are needed so that the four are in harmony and support each other.
-With the increasingly dynamic developments in society, combining the four elements of PESO in an integrated and targeted message demands higher agility of thought and action among corporate communication providers.
+With the increasingly dynamic developments in society, combining the four elements of PESO in an integrated and targeted message demands higher agility of thought and action among corporate communication practitioners.